-Policy DEA, DEAA, DEAB
+Policies DEA, DEAA, DEAB

 Employees are paid in accordance with administrative guidelines and an established pay structure.
-The district's pay plans are reviewed by the administration each year and adjusted as needed.
+The District's pay plans are reviewed by the administration each year and adjusted as needed.
 All district positions are classified as exempt or nonexempt according to federal law.
-Professional and academic administrator employees are generally classified as exempt and are paid a monthly salary.
+Professional employees and academic administrators are generally classified as exempt and are paid monthly salaries.
 They are not entitled to overtime compensation.
-Other employees are generally classified as non-exempt and are paid an hourly wage or salary and receive compensatory time or overtime pay for each overtime hour worked beyond 40 in a workweek.
+Other employees are generally classified as nonexempt and are paid an hourly wage or salary and receive compensatory time or overtime pay for each overtime hour worked beyond 40 in a workweek.
 (See Overtime Compensation, page 11).

 All employees will receive written notice of their pay and work schedules before the start of each school year.
 Classroom teachers, full-time librarians, full-time nurses, and full-time counselors will be paid no less than the minimum state salary schedule.
-Contract employees who perform extracurricular or supplemental duties may be paid a stipend in addition to their salary according to the district's extra-duty pay schedule.
+Contract employees who perform extracurricular or supplemental duties may be paid a stipend in addition to their salary according to the District's extra-duty pay schedule.

-Employees should contact the Department of Human Resources at 830-778-4034 for more information about the district's pay schedules or their own pay.
+Employees should contact the Department of Payroll at 830-778-4026 for more information about the District's pay schedules or their own pay.